Kevin Jairaj-USA TODAY Sports. Pictured: CeeDee Lamb

 Explosiveness: Coaches talk about it all the time now.
 If you can move the ball in large chunks, and prevent your opponent from doing so, you’re going to win a lot of games.

 Connelly keeps the best explosiveness measure because it’s relative to field position.
 A 35-yard touchdown pass is incredibly valuable because it covers all the yards remaining to score.
-There was no way that team could have gained more than 35 yards on that play.
+There was no way that team could have gained more than 35 yards on that play, even if the ballcarrier was 15 yards clear of the closest defender.

 CFBStats.com also has raw big play numbers, like total plays of 10-plus yards, all the way to 90-plus yards.

 Points per trip inside the 40 (finishing drives): The “red zone” being defined at the 20-yard line is kind of arbitrary.
-The 40-yard line is a better measure, because it’s when a team could conceivably score points.
+The 40-yard line is a better measure, because it’s when a team could conceivably score points via a field goal or eventually a touchdown.

 I can’t list them all because there are too many.
 But you can use certain advanced statistics to find matchups where one team excels and one team struggles and make a bet in part based on that.
 Some examples can be found here.